ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 The following snippet is taken from a sample request recorded during the EPR projectathon in September 2020.
 It conveys two parameter to be used by the primary system:
 - *SAMLart*: The SAML artifact to be used in the *ArtifactResolve* request (see section below).
-- *RelayState*: An unique identifier of the conversation, the primary system initally sent with the Authentication Request.
+- *RelayState*: A unique identifier of the conversation, the primary system initially sent with the Authentication Request.

 ```
 https://epdtest.mycompany.local:8549/ACS?SAMLart=AAQAAOjXNPPr%2Fr7FO5WpiZ%2B2vAl5KMFibkRaAGwIkwXh%2Bo7DgsG2LMDE58c%3D&RelayState=idp%23468